carljohnsen/100-oel/README.md

 export SPOTIPY_CLIENT_SECRET='your-spotify-client-secret'
 export SPOTIPY_REDIRECT_URI='your-app-redirect-url'
 ```
+The script will also check the contents of `secrets.env` for these environment variables.

 ## Determine which device should play the music
 To determine which device should play the music, run the following command: